-◘ Fig. G-2 Climate diagrams of Messina in Sicily, Azrou in the montane stage of the Middle Atlas (Morocco) and Cabo de Gata (SE Spain) = the driest place in Europe (desert).
+◘ Fig. G-2 Climate diagrams of Messina in Sicily, Azrou in the montane belt of the Middle Atlas (Morocco) and Cabo de Gata (SE Spain) = the driest place in Europe (desert, ZEIII/IV).

 The individual Mediterranean areas are geographically far apart from each other.
-Externally, the vegetation units and the biotopes sometimes look strikingly similar.
-This external similarity is particularly great between the Mediterranean area, California and Chile (◘ Fig. G-3), as well as between the Cape region and Australia.
+Superficially, the vegetation units and the biotopes sometimes look strikingly similar.
+This similarity is particularly great between the Mediterranean area, California and Chile (◘ Fig. G-3), as well as between the Cape region and Australia.
 This certain dichotomy is not least related to geological history.
 Although the climate as a formative primary factor is similar in all five areas, the geological history of the areas is very different.
-Australia and the Cape area are parts of the ancient Gondwana mass, they have been depleted for millions of years, and the soils are very poor in nutrients (◘ Fig. G-4).
-Much younger and strongly influenced by Tertiary mountain building are the other three areas.
+Australia and the Cape region are parts of the ancient Gondwana mass, they have been depleted for millions of years, and the soils are very poor in nutrients (◘ Fig. G-4).
+Much younger and strongly influenced by Tertiary mountain formation are the other three areas.
 The nutrient status of their soils is up to a factor of 10 better in terms of nitrogen and over 100 times better in terms of phosphate.

 ◘ Fig. G-3 The five Mediterranean regions.
 The thickness of the connecting lines schematically indicates the similarity of the five regions in terms of the phylogeny of flora, phenology, morphology and vegetation types, as well as climate and land-use patterns (modified after Castri 1981).

-In discussing the climatic subzonobiomes of each biome group, the zonoecotones (ZÖ) will also be discussed subsequently.
+In discussing the climatic subzonobiomes of each biome group, the zonoecotones (ZE) will also be discussed subsequently.
 The transition can take place from ZB IV to ZB V, VI or VII.

 The present climate of the ZB IV was not always so.
 Both the wide distribution of fossil soils and the development rhythm of the main representatives and other facts (fossils) indicate that in the Tertiary the climate was still tropical with summer rains.
 Only shortly before the Pleistocene did the shift of the rainfall maximum to the winter months take place.
 The plants had to adapt: A sharp selection took place, and only those species with small xeromorphic leaves that grew on dry sites in the previous climatic epoch survived.
 The present reduction of activity in summer is imposed by drought.
 It is absent when plants have sufficient water available.
 The ephemerals and ephemeroids, which serve as vegetation buffers, are restricted in their development to the favourable spring or the again wet autumn.